+- Administration and plan management

 - Council works depot

 - Town centre upgrades

 - Public open space, parks and reserves regional facilities

 - Sports and leisure regional facilities

 - Community and cultural regional facilities

 Apportionment and Contribution Rate Calculation

 Traffic and transport

 All items inside the Kings Hill URA are required to accommodate the demand created by the new residents of Kings Hill.
 For this reason, the costs of these infrastructure works are apportioned entirely to the future development.